vrdominguez/dinaip-docker/README.md

 ## Stop dinaip service

-Command:
+To stop dinaip and preserve configuration you must use the command:

 ```
 docker exec -ti container_name_or_id dinaip -d
 ```

-## Known problems

-Dinaip configuration is not presserverd between starts (unless you relaunch the last container)
+**WARNING:** With docker stop you will miss your configuration